Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ```
 By default, the program also writes the output to `output/results.txt`.

 You can change the calculation parameters by editing the `config.txt` file.
-Parameters must be entered in the format `Parameter:value`, where `value` is all lower case, no spaces.
+Parameters must be entered in the format `Parameter:<value>`, where `<value>` is either a number or a fully lower-case word, no spaces.
 If no value is given, the program uses the default value.

 Here's what each 'run' parameter under does:
 - `CPU no.` is the index of the current computer of a cluster of computers (note that index-by-0 is used, so the first computer of a cluster has `CPU no.` = 0, the second computer has `CPU no.` = 1, etc.).
 By default, this parameter is 0.